 Cluster Plans

-Cluster plans are like templates for self-serve clusters.
-The plans act as guardrails that let platform operators shape the options and configuration available for developers to self-serve their environment.
+Cluster plans act as templates for self-serve clusters.
+The plans serve as guardrails that let Wayfinder administrators shape the options and configuration available for developers to self-serve their environments.

-With cluster plans, you can specify settings like kubernetes versions, node pools and instance types, provider features such as GKE autorepair and autoscaling, as well as options related to the default access roles that workspaces inherit.
+With cluster plans, you can specify cluster settings such as region, kubernetes versions, node pools and instance types, provider features such as GKE autorepair and autoscaling, as well as options related to private clusters, quota limits, upgrades, pod security standards and estimated costs.

 Benefits of cluster plans